Rams Sean McVay is unique from any head coach

 By: Jeremy Trottier

-In this article, I will be going over the reasons as to why McVay stands out against the rest of NFL coaches.
+In this article, I will be going over the reasons why McVay stands out against the rest of NFL coaches.

 Playbook Design/Play Creation